-Croatia had successful previous arrangements for inclusion and even co-governance on women's rights issues between women's rights actors and state actors (Krizsán and Roggeband, 2018a).
-The position of actors and rhetoric opposed to gender equality gradually strengthened after 2011.
-As a result, previously successful patterns of cooperation faltered.
-Women's rights organizations lost their exclusive insider status on women's rights issues.
-Contrary to the abrupt patterns of reconfiguration in Poland and Hungary, Croatia had a more subtle process which channeled conservative actors into consultation processes alongside with women's movement organizations.
-Increasing room was given in consultation platforms to groups opposing gender equality (men's rights groups, Vigilare, U ime Obitelji).
+Croatia previously had successful arrangements for inclusion and even co-governance on women's rights issues between women's rights and state actors (Krizsán and Roggeband 2018a).
+However, rhetoric opposed to gender equality gradually strengthened after 2011.
+As a result, patterns of cooperation faltered and women's rights organizations lost their exclusive insider status.
+Contrary to the abrupt patterns of reconfiguration in Hungary and Poland, Croatia had a more subtle process, which channelled conservative actors opposing gender equality (men's rights groups, Vigilare, U ime Obitelji) into consultation processes alongside women's movement organizations.
 In this way, oppositional actors managed to introduce some of their demands and viewpoints on the traditional family, sexual and reproductive rights and against the concept of gender.
-Yet, women rights organizations were not left out of the process, and in some issues they still remained an important voice.
-The ratification of the Istanbul Convention in 2018 despite strong and massive countermovement protests and the inclusion of anti-gender actors in the political consultation process, suggests that women's organization were not silenced.
-The working group created for the ratification in 2017 included both feminists and neoconservatives' representatives.
-The main reason behind neoconservatives' participation was the alleged inclusion of 'gender ideology' in Croatian legislation through the Convention.
-Regardless of the backsliding of democratic procedures, the Convention ratification law mostly captured and contained feminists' requests and was adopted by the Parliament (Sutlović, 2019 forthcoming).
-The government seemed to assume a position as "neutral arbiter", that does not choose sides, but this position is also highly ambivalent as conservative actors are appointed in relevant positions.
-This indicates that the government does not openly support conservative movements, which is very different in the Hungarian and Polish case.
+Yet, women rights organizations were not left out of the process and on some issues remained an important voice.
+The ratification of the Istanbul Convention in 2018, despite massive antigender movement protests and the inclusion of anti-gender actors in the political consultation process, suggests that women's organization were not silenced.
+The working group created for the ratification in 2017 included both feminists and conservatives' representatives.
+The main reason behind conservatives' participation was the alleged inclusion of 'gender ideology' in Croatian legislation through the Convention.
+Regardless of the backsliding of democratic procedures, the Convention ratification law mostly captured and contained feminists' requests and was adopted by the Parliament (Sutlović 2019).
+The Government seemed to assume a position as 'neutral arbiter' that does not choose sides, but this position is also highly ambivalent as conservative actors were also appointed in top-level government posts.
+This indicates that the Government does not openly support anti-gender movements, which is very different from the Hungarian and Polish cases.